MPAS-Dev/compass/docs/users_guide/ocean/test_groups/global_convergence.rst

 ==================

 The ``global_convergence`` test group implements convergence studies on the full globe.
-Currently, the only test case is the cosine bell.
+Currently, the only test case is the advection of a cosine bell.

 .. _ocean_global_convergence_cosine_bell:

 cosine_bell
 -----------

-The ``cosine_bell`` test case implements the Cosine Bells test case as first described in `Williamson et al. 1992 <https://doi.org/10.1016/S0021-9991(05)80016-6>`_ but using the variant from Sec.
+The ``cosine_bell`` test case implements the Cosine Bell test case as first described in `Williamson et al. 1992 <https://doi.org/10.1016/S0021-9991(05)80016-6>`_ but using the variant from Sec.
 3a of
 `Skamarock and Gassmann <https://doi.org/10.1175/MWR-D-10-05056.1>`_.
 A flow